 The Tandem programme supports long-term cooperation, knowledge development and networking opportunities between cultural managers across the EU and beyond.

 In 2016, we celebrated the 5 years of the Tandem programme.
-Launched in 2011 and developed as part of our European Neighbourhood programme, which has been active in capacity building, knowledge exchange and cultural policy development throughout wider Europe for the last 15 years, Tandem has brought together around 400 independent cultural organisations and supported the professional development of over 320 cultural managers coming from more than 160 cities and 35 countries in wider Europe.
+Launched in 2011 and developed as part of ECF's European Neighbourhood programme, which has been active in capacity building, knowledge exchange and cultural policy development throughout wider Europe for the last 15 years, Tandem has brought together around 400 independent cultural organisations and supported the professional development of over 320 cultural managers coming from more than 160 cities and 35 countries in wider Europe.

 Our over-arching goal is to see change-makers and creative networks develop from the different projects we run and to find more formalised ways of influencing government and local economies on a regional, national, EU level and beyond European borders.